Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Concluding remarks

 \section{Concluding remarks}

-We presented a finite element implementation for the steady-state nonlocal Dirichlet problem with homogeneous volume constraints on an arbitrary $d$-dimensional hyperrectangle and for translation invariant kernel functions.
+We presented a finite element implementation for the steady-state nonlocal Dirichlet problem with homogeneous volume constraints on an arbitrary $d$-dimensional hyperrectangle and for translation and reflection invariant kernel functions.
 We use a continuous Galerkin method with multilinear element basis functions and theoretically back up our numerics with the framework for nonlocal diffusion developed by Gunzburger et al. \cite{wellposedness}.
 The key result showing the multilevel Toeplitz structure of the stiffness matrix is proven for arbitrary dimension and paves the way for the first 3d implementations in this area.
 Furthermore, we comprehensively analyze the entries of the stiffness matrix and derive representations which can be efficiently implemented.
-Since throughout the whole analysis we start from an arbitrary dimension, we can almost generically implement the code; we mainly have to adapt the implementation of the quadrature rules, the element basis functions as well as the index sets.
+Since throughout the whole analysis we start from an arbitrary dimension, one can almost generically implement the code by adapting the implementation of the quadrature rules, the element basis functions as well as the index sets.